The Holiday Season

 New Years Resolutions

-This year and every year, we should not feel the need to put the stress of starting a new routine on January 1st.
+This year and every year, we should not feel the need to put on the stress of starting a new routine on January 1st.
 Revving up to this date can add so much unneeded stress to the joy the holiday time should bring.
-Take the time to start new habits, routines, and ultimately a new way of life.
+Take the time to start new habits, routines, and, ultimately, a new way of life.
 We are creating and cultivating a new way of thinking and living; that shit takes time.
 So, take a moment to remember to breathe.

 Find a new way to start the new year